ricmishra0809-commits/studio-autopilot-tests/docs/TECHNICAL_BLUEPRINT.md

 *   The `PlaywrightService` class ensures that only one browser instance is active at a time for a given user session.
 *   It exposes simple methods like `click(selector)`, `fill(selector, value)`, and `getPageAsDataUri()`.
 *   The Genkit tools for browser interaction call the methods on this singleton instance.
-*   When the session is over, it closes the browser and returns a path to the recorded video.
+*   When the session is over, it closes the browser and returns the recorded video as a data URI.
-*   This service will be extended to manage multiple browser types (Chrome, Firefox) for cross-browser testing.
+*   This service can be extended to manage multiple browser types (Chrome, Firefox) for cross-browser testing.

 ### Authentication & Protected Routes
 *   **`auth-context.tsx`:** A React Context wraps the entire application, providing user state (`user`, `loading`).
 *   **`app-shell-wrapper.tsx`:** This component acts as a gatekeeper.
 It checks the user's auth state and the current URL.
     *   If a non-logged-in user tries to access a protected page (e.g., `/dashboard`), it redirects them to `/login`.
     *   If a logged-in user tries to access `/login` or `/`, it redirects them to `/dashboard`.
-    *   It also determines whether to render the main `AppShell` (with sidebar) or just the page content (for public pages like landing, login).
+    *   It also determines whether to render the main application header or just the page content (for public pages like landing, login).